 That’s not to say we don’t run into obstacles along the way.
 The biggest challenge we face in filming the same apartment features over and over again is finding new ways to keep the subject matter interesting and “fresh”.
 Not all apartment communities are the same, so all apartment video tours shouldn’t be either.
 That’s why we’re determined to give each video its unique “style”.

-Let’s dive into swimming pools for our first example.
+Let’s dive into apartment pool photography for our first example.

 Before we start production, we ask ourselves, “what is unique about this specific swimming pool”?

 For some communities, it’s just the fact that they have a pool.
-Maybe there isn’t anything structurally or aesthetically different about this pool, but it’s important to showcase that living there means that you will be able to go for a swim whenever you like.
+Maybe there isn’t anything structurally or aesthetically different about this pool, but it’s important to showcase, using intriguing apartment pool photography, that living there means that you will be able to go for a swim whenever you like.
 But how can you make this particular pool interesting?
 Sure, there is the standard shot standing on the corner of the pool and shooting eye level.
 That will definitely show people that you have a pool, but we don’t want to just show that there is a pool.
 We want to show why that pool is the coolest pool you have ever seen.

 Create A Connection